Are You Sure the Patient Has Hypopituitarism?

 Postpartum hemorrhage severe enough to cause hypotension may lead to infarction of the pituitary gland, leading to acute onset of hypopituitarism otherwise known as Sheehan's syndrome.
 If deficiencies are mild diagnosis may be delayed and an empty sella may develop.

 When the sella turcica is enlarged and not entirely filled with pituitary tissue, it is referred to as an empty sella.
 This can be primary, in which it is due to a congenital defect in the diaphragma sella and increased CSF within the sella turcica may enlarge the sella.
 The majority of such patients have entirely normal pituitary function due to a thin rim of functioning pituitary tissue.
 Secondary empty sella is caused by surgery, trauma, or infarction and is often associated with hypopituitarism.
-Congenital pituitary transcription factor defects may lead to formation of a only a very small pituitary gland and the appearance of an empty sella on imaging studies.
+Congenital pituitary transcription factor defects may lead to formation of only a very small pituitary gland and the appearance of an empty sella on imaging studies.

 Infiltrative and Inflammatory Diseases

 Inflammatory lesions affecting the pituitary or hypothalamus may present with hypopituitarism or with symptoms directly caused by the sellar mass such as headache, ophthalmoplegia, and visual field defects.